My Little Pony (IDW Publishing): Other publications

-My Little Pony: FIENDship Is Magic, a five-issue series published weekly during April 2015, focused on the backstories of major antagonists appeared in Friendship Is Magic TV series, plus the Sirens, a group of creatures as appeared in Equestria Girls: Rainbow Rocks.
+My Little Pony: FIENDship Is Magic, a five-issue series published weekly during April 2015, focused on the backstories of major antagonists appeared in Friendship Is Magic TV series, plus the Sirens, a trio of villains who appeared in Equestria Girls: Rainbow Rocks.

 My Little Pony: The Movie Prequel, a four-issue series published monthly from June to September 2017, focused on the backstories of supporting characters in My Little Pony: The Movie from 2017.

 IDW has published two crossover series between Friendship Is Magic and Transformers, each consisting of four monthly issues.
 The first, Friendship in Disguise, ran from August to November 2020; the second, The Magic of Cybertron, ran from April to July 2021.

 A 28-page Endless Summer comic was published on August 30, 2023, which tells the story of Sunny Starscout and her friends learning to let go of summer.
 It came as part of a series of comics exploring summer themes in different IDW universes.